-However, if you don’t have an unexpired US passport, you will need two separate documents—one to prove identity and one to prove citizenship.
+However, if you don’t have an unexpired US passport, you will need two separate documents—one to prove your identity and one to prove your citizenship.

 You also need to provide proof that your new name is official.
 Bring whichever of the following documents is relevant to your new name:

 - Certificate of Naturalization with your new name